-ECE111M Infant/Toddler Practicum: Nurturing Environments
+ECEIIIM: Infant/Toddler Practicum: Nurturing Environments

-Focuses on the manner in which a "prepared environment" leads to play, while stimulating the development and educational growth of children from birth to 36 months.
-Students observe the effects of space, equipment, materials and relationships upon play, learning and discovery and plan developmentally appropriate learning activities.
+This course is an introductory practicum that includes observation, participation, and teaching in an infant/toddler setting (students choose to take ECE111M OR ECE 112M as their first practicum).
+The manner in which a "prepared environment" leads to learning through play and stimulating the development of children will be the focus of the course.
+Students will observe the effects of space. equipment, materials, and relationships upon play, learning, and discovery.
+Students will plan and implement developmentally appropriate lesson plans based on the NH Early Learning Standards.
 Incorporating and documenting routine care as an integral part of the curriculum will be emphasized.
-Students will attend a weekly three-hour infant/ toddler practicum internship placement at an approved site.
-Students must complete a health form and criminal records check as required by the NH Childcare Licensing Bureau before beginning this practicum.
-Students are required to purchase a Taskstream electronic portfolio subscription.
-Offered fall semester.
+Students will attend a weekly three hour practicum placement at an assigned site as well as a weekly seminar class.
+Students must pass this course with a C or better to move on to the next practicum course, ECE 202M.
+Prerequisites: none

-ECE112M Preschool Practicum: Learning Environments
+Theory Hours 2 Lab Hours 3 Credits 3 ECE112M: Preschool Practicum: Learning Environments

-Emphasizes the environment as the Early Childhood curriculum.
-The manner in which a "prepared environment" leads to play, while stimulating the development and educational growth of children is the focus of the course.
-Students observe the effects of space, equipment, materials and relationships upon play, learning and discovery.
-Students will plan developmentally appropriate activities.
-Students will attend a weekly three-hour preschool practicum internship placement at an approved site.
-Students are required to purchase a Taskstream electronic portfolio subscription.
-Offered spring semester (and summer with permission for those working in the field only).
+This course is an introductory practicum that includes observation, participation, and teaching in a preschool setting (students choose to take ECE111M OR ECE 112M as their first practicum).
+The manner in which a "prepared environment" leads to learning through play and stimulating the development of children will be the focus of the course.
+Students will observe the effects of space, equipment, materials, and relationships upon play, learning, and discovery.
+Students will plan and implement developmentally appropriate lesson plans based on the NH Early Learning Standards.
+Students will attend a weekly three hour practicum placement at an assigned site as well as a weekly seminar class.
+Students must pass this course with a C or better to move on to the next practicum course, ECE 202M.
+Prerequisites: none

-ECE116M Child Health, Safety and Nutrition
+ECE116M: Child Health, Safety and Nutrition

-This course will provide the student with a variety of health, safety and nutrition concepts.
-These concepts will enable the individual to implement preventive health and safety practices based on NH Childcare Licensing Regulations and Federal Law.
-Students will be required to complete 10 online health and safety training modules through the New Hampshire Health and Safety Training Program, which is mandated by the Child Care Licensing Bureau, in order to be eligible to work in an early childhood education program.
-In addition, students will be able to develop menus for meals and snacks which are nutritious, appealing and age appropriate for the young child.
-Recognition and treatment of child abuse victims will be addressed.
+This course provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
+Content includes roles and responsibilities of adults in meeting children's diverse needs, the promotion of healthy lifestyle practices, understanding common childhood illnesses and injuries, meeting NH Childcare Licensing standards, and planning nutritious meals that are appropriate for each child.
+Recognition and treatment of child abuse victims will also be addressed.
+Students will be required to complete 10 online health and safety training modules through the New Hampshire Health & Safety Training Program, which is mandated by the Child Care Licensing Bureau, in order to be eligible to work in any early childhood program.
 It should be noted that CPR and First Aid information is covered in this course; however, certification is NOT part of the course.
-Students are required to purchase a Taskstream electronic portfolio subscription.
+Prerequisites: None

-ECE200M ECE Curriculum: Math, Science, and Creative Thinking 3-0-3
+ECE200M: ECE Curriculum: Math, Science, and Creative Thinking

 This course will focus on the STEAM concepts of creative thinking & problem solving, rather than a collection of facts to be memorized, as a basis for learning in math and science.
 The theoretical and developmental knowledge necessary to effectively teach the basic concepts of math and science to young children will be reviewed.
 Students will develop their skills in preparing developmentally appropriate activities that promote curiosity, creativity, problem solving and exploration.
-The interrelationships between math, science and other areas of the curriculum (particularly literacy and the arts), will be explored.
+The interrelationships between math, science and other areas of the curriculum (particularly literacy and the arts) will be explored.
 Students will need access to young children to complete required assignments.
 Students are required to purchase a Taskstream electronic portfolio subscription.
-Prerequisites: ECE100M & ECE104M
+Prerequisites: ECE100M & ECE104M.

-ECE201M Children's Individual and Special Needs
+ECE201M: Children's Individual and Special Needs